mahaloz/ctf-wiki-en/docs/misc/picture/gif.md

 > Download the challenge [here](https://github.com/ctf-wiki/ctf-challenges/blob/master/misc/picture/gif/2017-xman-100.gif/100_KHf05OI.gif)

-The time interval between each frame of a GIF file can also be used hide information.
+The time interval between each frame of a GIF file can also be used to hide information.

 By using the `identify` command, we printed the time interval of each frame.